Fire Control

 The Aftermath

-Controlled Burn
+The Controlled Burn

-This is accomplished by cutting a fire break in front of the main fire, and performing a controlled burn between the break and the existing fire – essentially expanding the fire break.
-Weather conditions permitting, the wind will drive the main fire into this area which results in the fire burning itself out.
+This is accomplished by cutting a firebreak in front of the main fire and performing a controlled burn between the break and the existing fire—essentially expanding the firebreak.

 Granite Mountain Hotshots

-In memory of the 19 brave men who lost their lives fighting the Yarnell Hill Fire in Prescott, Arizona on June 30, 2013.
+In memory of the 19 brave men who lost their lives fighting the Yarnell Hill Fire in Prescott, Arizona, on June 30, 2013.

-This great sacrifice reignited the controversy surrounding the availability of large air tankers,
+This great sacrifice reignited the controversy surrounding the availability of large air tankers, the aircraft used in the deployment of fire-retardant agents.

 Andrew Ashcraft, 29; Robert Caldwell, 23; Travis Carter, 31; Dustin DeFord, 24; Christopher MacKenzie, 30; Eric Marsh, 43; Grant McKee, 21; Sean Misner, 26; Scott Norris, 28; Wade Parker, 22; John Percin, Jr., 24; Anthony Rose, 23; Jesse Steed, 36; Joe Thurston, 32; Travis Turbyfill, 27; William Warneke, 25; Clayton Whitted, 28; Kevin Woyjeck, 21; Garret Zuppiger, 27

-In the war on fire, ground crews rely heavily on support from the air.
+In the war on wildfires, ground crews rely heavily on support from the air.
 One of the largest aircraft used for this purpose is the DC-10 Supertanker, capable of carrying up to 12,000 gallons of water or fire retardant.

 The MAFFS C-130, which stands for Modular Airborne Fire Fighting System, has a carrying capacity of up to 3,000 gallons of retardant.